Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 Descriptive statistical analysis was used to establish means, standard deviations, ranges,  skewness/kurtosis and other important measurements pertaining to iris flower anatomy.
 Tables (Pandas DataFrames) and figures including histograms, scatterplots and more advanced plots e.g. an Andrew’s Curve were used for graphical representation of descriptive features of the dataset attributes.

+Firstly, I established a summary for each Iris flower attribute.
+This included the count, mean, min and max values as well as some upper and lower percentiles.
+The output (Index[5]) can be seen in this URL: https://image.ibb.co/hioLFS/Index5.png